Upload Your Data

 Time-Sensitive Uploads

 Just a quick note.
 If your dataset is associated with a manuscript that has been submitted to a journal or is to be submitted soon, please provide manuscript information in the “dataset_description” metadata file, including the expected publication date.
-The SPARC Team will do their best to prioritize your dataset so that you can point your readers to your data on the SPARC Portal!
+The SPARC Team will do their best to prioritize your dataset so that you can point your readers to your data on the SPARC Portal.
+However, please keep in mind that you are a lot more likely to meet your deadline if you start the process early!
+We suggest starting a month or two before you expect to need the link/DOI to your data/model.

 Uploading Your Data… with SODA